When was the last time you spent time on Pinterest and left feeling uninspired and unmotivated?

 Using Creatopy to Promote Your Products

-Creatopy is a versatile online design tool and a powerful ally whenever you need to create visual marketing materials for both online advertising and print.
+Creatopy is a powerful ad design automation platform and a good ally to have whenever you need to create visual marketing materials for your advertising campaigns.

 Here are a few key features of Creatopy that will come in handy:

 - Banner generator.
 Thanks to our Banner Generator, you can select multiple sizes when creating different designs.
 This means that you won’t have to create each visual separately, which is going to help you save plenty of time in the process.

 - Branding on-point.
 Having a consistent brand image across all your existing social media channels is not something you can overlook.
 In Creatopy, you have the Brand Kit feature, where you can upload your brand elements so your team can maintain consistency across all designs.

 - Team collaboration.
 Stay in sync with your team members thanks to the team collaboration features.
 Leave comments, add new members, assign them to specific projects, share your work, and more.